 - Homes with history are appealing to a large number of buyers.
 This treasured past brings character and tradition to a home.

 - Neighbors — or the lack thereof — can be a real turnoff in the initial stages of home building.
-You may be staring out at a string of construction sites rather than humans when you first move into a new neighborhood and wait for homes to be built.
+You may stare out at a string of construction sites rather than humans when you first move in to a new neighborhood.

 - Property size and space is often limited in new builds.
 You may be able to reach across a small swath of grass and touch your neighbor’s home, which is less than desirable for some people.

 - Time is often not on your side when purchasing a new build.
 In an existing home, you can generally move in within 45 days of signing a contract; in new construction homes, the timeline can stretch months.